-- Decision-maker (s): A panel of school administrators from the District Case Management Team responsible to review the investigator’s report and determine whether District policy has been violated based on a preponderance of the evidence standard.
+- Decision-maker (s): A panel of school administrators from the Supervisor’s Assistance Team (SAT) responsible to review the investigator’s report and determine whether District policy has been violated based on a preponderance of the evidence standard.
 The Decision-maker (s) will be responsible to determine appropriate sanctions/discipline when policy is violated and provide a written determination outlining a rationale for finding (s).

 - Deliberate Indifference Standard: A recipient (District) with actual knowledge of sexual harassment in an education program or activity must respond in a manner that is not deliberately indifferent.
 A recipient is deliberately indifferent only if its response to sexual harassment is clearly unreasonable in light of the known circumstances.

 - Title IX Coordinator: The District employee designated by the District to coordinate efforts to comply with Title IX, including any investigation of any complaint of non-compliance or alleging any actions prohibited by sexual Title IX regulations.
 The District’s policy will include the name, office, address, and telephone number of employee or employee (s) appointed.

 - Appeal Panel: A three-person appeal panel designated by the Superintendent or designee to review an appeal from a determination regarding responsibility in a case of sexual harassment (Title IX).
 An appeal panel may not contain an investigator (s), decision-maker(s), or the Title IX Coordinator.